Dawsonville, Georgia: Auto racing

-The city's community is known in auto racing circles for its long tradition of involvement in the sport; many racing skills originally developed as a consequence of moonshine activity in the area.
+The community is known in auto racing circles for its long tradition of involvement in the sport; many racing skills originally developed as a consequence of moonshine activity in the area.
 Dawsonville celebrates this legacy each October with the annual "Mountain Moonshine Festival".

 Dawsonville is the home of retired NASCAR driver Bill Elliott, who won the Winston Cup championship in 1988 and was inducted into the NASCAR Hall of Fame in 2015, and his son Chase Elliott, who won the 2020 NASCAR Cup Championship and who currently races in the NASCAR Cup Series.
 Bill Elliott's nickname is "Awesome Bill from Dawsonville".
 The former city hall has a racing theme as well, and serves as the location of the Georgia Racing Hall of Fame.
 Following a significant racing accomplishment made by Bill or Chase Elliott, such as a win, the siren on the Dawsonville Pool Room near the city square goes off to let the town know.